OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 `XmlDocument` can become unsafe if you create your own nonnull `XmlResolver` with default or unsafe settings.
 If you need to enable DTD processing, instructions on how to do so safely are described in detail in the [referenced MSDN article](https://msdn.microsoft.com/en-us/magazine/ee335713.aspx).

-### XmlNodeReader

-`System.Xml.XmlNodeReader` objects are safe by default and will ignore DTDs even when constructed with an unsafe parser or wrapped in another unsafe parser.

 ### XmlReader

 `System.Xml.XmlReader` objects are safe by default.